vaniakmulia/ho_perception_project/README.md

   - Aligns the robot's positional data with the camera's data.

 ### 10. `calibration.yaml`
-- **Purpose:** Configuration file storing camera calibration parameters.
+This fil contains the camera calibration parameters obtained from the camera calibration file.

 ### Getting Started